nhcooper123/pinniped-macro/README.md

 ### Analyses

-R-scripts 01 and 02 are modified versions of BioGeoBEARS R script(s) that can be found at [http://phylo.wikidot.com/biogeobears](http://phylo.wikidot.com/biogeobears).
+R-scripts 01-05 are modified versions of BioGeoBEARS R script(s) that can be found at [http://phylo.wikidot.com/biogeobears](http://phylo.wikidot.com/biogeobears).
 Copyright Nicholas J. Matzke.
 Please cite BioGeoBEARS if you use these scripts.

 1. **00-prepare-trees** removes species without geographical information from the trees.
 1. **01-pinniped-state-list-fix.R** modifies the states allowed for each analysis.
 THIS NEEDS TO BE RUN BEFORE SCRIPT 02.
+1. **02A-fit-DEC-DECj** fits DEC and DECj models using BioGeoBEARS for all taxa removing impossible states.
+1. **02B-fit-DEC-DECj-unlikely** fits DEC and DECj models using BioGeoBEARS for all taxa removing impossible and unlikely states.
+1. **03A-fit-DEC-DECj_fossil** fits DEC and DECj models using BioGeoBEARS for fossil taxa removing impossible states.
+1. **03B-fit-DEC-DECj-unlikely_fossil** fits DEC and DECj models using BioGeoBEARS for fossil taxa removing impossible and unlikely states.
+1. **04A-fit-DEC-DECj_extant** fits DEC and DECj models using BioGeoBEARS for extant taxa removing impossible states.
-1. **02-fit-DEC-DECj** fits DEC and DECj models using BioGeoBEARS.
+1. **04B-fit-DEC-DECj-unlikely_extant** fits DEC and DECj models using BioGeoBEARS for extant taxa removing impossible and unlikely states.
+1.**05-DEC-DECj-results.R** extracts results from DEC and DECj models for tables.

 -------